Pages

 [4] Rushton, Julian.
 Elgar: Enigma Variations (Cambridge Music Handbooks).
 New York: Cambridge University Press, 1999, p.
 65.

-0 comments:
+No comments:

 About Mr. Padgett

-My Photo
+My photo

-Mr. Padgett studied violin with Michael Rosenker (a student of Leopold Auer and former associate concert master of the New York Philharmonic), and Rosenker’s pupil, Owen Dunsford.
-He studied piano with Sally Magee, a student of Emmanuel Bay, and with Blanca Uribe, a student of Rosina Lhevinne.
+Mr. Padgett studied violin with Michael Rosenker (a student of Leopold Auer), and Rosenker’s pupil, Owen Dunsford.
+Mr. Padgett studied piano with Sally Magee (a student of Emanuel Bay), and Blanca Uribe (a student of Rosina Lhévinne).
 He attended the Stevenson School in Pebble Beach, California, and Vassar College in Poughkeepsie, New York, where he graduated Phi Beta Kappa with a degree in psychology.
-At Vassar he studied music theory and composition with Richard Wilson, composer-in-residence with the American Symphony and pupil of Aaron Copland.
-Mr. Padgett has performed for Joseph Silverstein, Van Cliburn, Arnold Schwarzenegger, Steve Jobs, Prince Charles, Lady Camilla, and other prominent public figures.
+At Vassar he studied music theory and composition with Richard Wilson.
+Mr. Padgett has performed for Joseph Silverstein, Van Cliburn, Arnold Schwarzenegger, Maria Shriver, Steve Jobs, Prince Charles, Lady Camilla, Marcia Davenport, William F. Buckley, Jr., and other prominent public figures.
 His original compositions have been performed by the Monterey Symphony, at the Bohemian Grove, the Bohemian Club, and other private and public venues.
-In 2008 Mr. Padgett won the Max Bragado-Darman Fanfare Competition with his entry "Fanfare for the Eagles".
+In 2008 Mr. Padgett won the Max Bragado-Darman Fanfare Competition with his entry "Fanfare for the Eagles."
 It was premiered by the Monterey Symphony under Maestro Bragado in May 2008.
 A member of the Elgar Society, Mr. Padgett is married with five children.